Excerpt from Normal: A Lifetime of Disabilities, Addictions and Diagnoses

 The subsequent five years weren’t without challenges.
 I lived with the long-term effects of cancer and its treatment—side effects that doctors prepare you for medically but not emotionally.
 But I survived.
 And I made it to what they call your “cure date”: June 21, 2021.
 Five years from when the doctors surgically removed the cancer from my body.
 A day that I had circled, prayed for, visualized.

 Metastatic.
 Incurable.
-A death sentence—without a date.
+A death sentence without a date.

 In some twisted way, it almost feels harder—not having a set date.
 If I were on death row, at least I’d have a calendar.
 I’d know the day and time I’d take my last breath.
 But with this diagnosis, there’s no such clarity.
-Just an indefinite timeline of treatments, scans, hope, and setbacks.
+Just an indefinite timeline of treatments, scans, faith, and setbacks.
 My doctors are doing everything they can to keep pushing that date further into the future.
 But make no mistake—death is the shadow that now walks beside me.

 To read the rest of this story — and the journey that follows — stay connected for updates on the full memoir.